airhorns/batman/README.md

     @question = @questions.get(params.questionID)
 ```

 Now when you navigate to `/#!/faq/what-is-art`, the dispatcher runs this `faq` action with `{questionID: "what-is-art"}`.
 It also makes an implicit call to `@render`, which by default will look for a view at `/views/app/faq.html`.
 The view is rendered within the main content container of the page, which is designated by setting `data-yield="main"` on some tag in the layout's HTML.
+You can prevent this implicit rendering by calling `@render false` in your action.

 Controllers are also a fine place to put event handlers used by your views.
 Here's one that uses [jQuery](http://jquery.com/) to toggle a CSS class on a button: